 How is Pizza Sauce Different from Spaghetti Sauce?

 Typically pizza sauce is uncooked, made with simply crushed canned tomatoes while pasta sauce like marinara is cooked.
 In spaghetti sauce the tomatoes are slowly simmered with aromatics like fresh or dried basil and oregano with sautéed onions and garlic.
-If all you have on hand is a red sauce like marinara it will do in a pinch but it’s worth it to make this easy recipe!
+If all you have on hand is a red sauce like marinara it will do in a pinch but it’s worth it to make a batch of this easy recipe!
 After all, it only takes 5 minutes!

 Can I add herbs?